 that it is all about bits and bytes—

-Programming languages are about calculating with information, and information comes in all shapes and forms.
+Programming languages are about computing with information, and information comes in all shapes and forms.
 For example, a program may deal with colors, names, business letters, or conversations between people.
 Even though we could encode this kind of information as numbers, it would be a horrible idea.
 Just imagine remembering large tables of codes, such as 0 means “red” and 1 means “hello,” and the like.

 Instead, most programming languages provide at least one kind of data that deals with such symbolic information.
 For now, we use BSL’s strings.
 Generally speaking, a String is a sequence of the characters that you can enter on the keyboard enclosed in double quotes, plus a few others, about which we aren’t concerned just yet.
 In Prologue: How to Program, we have seen a number of BSL strings: "hello", "world", "blue", "red", etc. The first two are words that may show up in a conversation or in a letter; the others are names of colors that we may wish to use.

 > (string-append "what a " "lovely " "day" " 4 BSL")